This post contains affiliate links.

 By recycling little and often, you will be happier, be a great role model for your kids, and have a clean and fresh-smelling home.
 In addition, you will reduce your landfill trash levels by over 75% in one month and save money on purchases.

-Recycling well is all about creating good habits, and these habits will turn our throwaway system into a circular system.
-In this way, we can reduce the need for extracting, transporting, and refining new raw materials from mother earth.
+Recycling is all about creating good habits, and it’s these habits that will turn our throwaway system into a circular system.
+And by operating in a circular system, we can reduce the need for extracting, transporting, and refining new raw materials from mother earth.

 Create Recycling Stations